 Your curriculum vitae, or CV, is the first thing potential employers will see when you apply for a job.
 That’s why it is essential to write a strong CV to maximize your chances for success.

 There is no one-size-fits-all template for a CV.
 Instead, different fields pay more attention to different aspects of the CV.
-However, there are some basic guidelines for how to a write a CV and which information to include.
+However, there are some basic guidelines for how to write a CV and which information to include.

 A CV must achieve the following: